 We're inundated with choice in the Android marketplace, but each year there are only a few devices that really rise to the top of the heap to contend for the title of best Android phone.
 These are usually the manufacturer flagships, but occasionally lower cost devices creep in unexpectedly as well.
-To help you sort the wheat from the chaff and, we've pulled together the ten best Android smartphones that you can buy right now.
+To help you sort the wheat from the chaff, we've pulled together the ten best Android smartphones that you can buy right now.
 We'll update this list as new devices become available, so check back in whenever you're looking to upgrade.
+Update: We've added another new device to the list and we have more new reviews and revisions coming up soon, so keep your eyes peeled!

 - On a budget?
 Check out the best Android phones under 200 USD